octohouse/houzes-property-feed/README.txt

 4. Each time an import runs we'll store in-depth logs so you can see exactly what was imported and when, plus any errors that arose

 == Changelog ==

+= 2.5.41 - 2026-02-09 =
+* Added office and location filters to Bridge MLS import settings
+* Added extra fields to thinkSPAIN mapping fields
+* Updated ExpertAgent imports to include a filter so the number of features imported can be customised
+* Updated area/size values sent in RTDF exports, casting them to integers to ensure they pass OTM validation
+* Updated various elements of the Apimo import, including importing size, bathrooms, correcting rent frequencies and more
+* Corrected default PropCtrl status and type mapping options

 = 2.5.40 - 2026-01-27 =
 * Added 'Location' filter to Amplify Syndication import settings to specify only properties in a certain city/state are imported